MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Increase the number of compute resources you can deploy by 10 vCPU

 If quota limits are exceeded, new VM deployments are blocked until quota is increased.
 Increase your quota now to enable deployment of more resources.
-Learn More

 Learn more about [Virtual machine - IncreaseQuotaExperiment (Increase the number of compute resources you can deploy by 10 vCPU)](https://aka.ms/SubscriptionServiceLimits).